|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page is intended for individuals who know little or nothing about Fast Neutron Reactors (FNRs).

-A FNR is simply a pool of primary liquid sodium, comparable in size to a swimming pool, which near its center contains fully immersed bundles of vertical, half inch diameter, thin wall chrome-steel fuel tubes.
-Sealed inside the fuel tubes are metallic fuel rods formed from a uranium-plutonium-zirconium alloy.
+A FNR is simply a pool of primary liquid sodium, comparable in size to a large swimming pool, which contains fully immersed bundles of sealed vertical, half inch diameter, thin wall chrome-steel fuel tubes.
+Inside the fuel tubes are metallic fuel rods formed from uranium-zirconium and uranium-plutonium-zirconium alloys.
 A small amount of liquid sodium fills the narrow gap between the outside surface of the metallic fuel rods and the inside wall of the chrome-steel fuel tubes, providing a good thermal connection between the fuel rods and the steel.
-Inside the fuel tubes, above the top of the fuel rods, is a sealed gas space known as the fuel tube plenum.
+Inside the fuel tubes, above the top of the fuel rods, is a gas space known as the fuel tube plenum.

-The geometry of the fuel assembly enables a passive nuclear process which keeps the liquid sodium pool surface at a constant temperature.
-During normal reactor operation that temperature is 460 degrees C.
+The geometry of the fuel assembly enables a passive nuclear process which keeps the liquid sodium pool top surface at a nearly constant temperature.
+During normal FNR operation that temperature is typically set at 460 degrees C.

-The thermal power of a FNR is the rate at which heat is drawn from the liquid sodium pool by immersed heat exchange bundles located near the pool walls.
-Since the sodium is heated by thermal conduction through the fuel tube walls the maximum thermal power rating of a FNR is limited by the total active fuel rod length and by the maximum allowable fuel rod centerline temperature and the primary liquid sodium coolant temperature.
+The thermal power rating of a FNR is the rate at which heat can be safely withdrawn from the liquid sodium pool by immersed heat exchange bundles located adjacent to the pool walls.
+Since the sodium is heated by thermal conduction through the fuel tube walls the maximum thermal power rating of a FNR is limited by the total active fuel rod length and by the maximum allowable difference between the fuel rod centerline temperature and the primary liquid sodium coolant temperature.

 This web page briefly describes the appearance of a FNR based nuclear power plant (NPP) that can be safely located in the middle of a city to provide up to 300 MWe of electricity and up to 700 MWt of low grade heat.

 Not including the perimeter roads the NPP above grade structures fully occupy one city block (a space 114 m X 114 m).
-The NPP footprint consists of a 50 m X 50 m central structure with a central steel dome roof separated by laneways from four corner structures.
-The structure heights above grade vary from 20 m ____ to 50 m.
+The NPP footprint consists of a 49 m X 49 m central structure with a central steel dome roof separated by laneways from 12 surrounding structures.
+The above grade structure heights vary from 20 m to 50 m.

-The FNR is centrally located in the central structure.
-You cannot go into the reactor space because it is very hot, there is gamma radiation and there is no oxygen to breath.
-However, you can view the top of the reactor either through a thick window or via a video camera.
+The primary sodium pool is centrally located, mostly below grade, in the central nuclear structure.
+Normally there is no personnel access to the pool space because it is very hot, there is gamma radiation and there is no oxygen to breath.
+However, one can view the top of the primary sodium pool either through a thick window or via a video camera.

-If you look through a window you will see a circular pool, 20 m in diameter, in the middle of a 24 m X 24 m open space.
-The pool surface is about 1 m below the surrounding pool deck and the ceiling is about 14 m ___above the pool deck.
-The pool is filled with liquid sodium.
-Sodium is a low density metal which melts at a temperature just below the boiling point of water.
+In the primary liquid sodium pool space there is a circular pool, 20 m in diameter, in the middle of a 25 m X 25 m octagonal shaped room.
+The liquid sodium surface is about 1 m below the pool deck and the ceiling is about 14.5 m above the pool deck.
+The pool contains liquid sodium, which is a low density metal that melts just below the boiling point of water.

-In the middle of the primary sodium pool there is a 12.6 m diameter array of 464 vertical indicator tubes which, during normal reactor operation, project about 0.9 m above the sodium surface.
-These indicator tubes show the actual elevations of the reactor's movable fuel bundles and provide gamma ray intensity and temperature data to an overhead monitoring system that is used to set and monitor the primary sodium pool operating temperature.
+In the middle of the primary sodium pool there is a 12.6 m diameter array of 464 vertical indicator tubes which, during normal reactor operation, project about 0.9 m above the primary sodium surface.
+These indicator tubes show the actual elevations of the reactor's movable fuel bundles and provide gamma ray intensity and temperature data to an overhead monitoring system that is used to set and monitor the primary sodium pool's operating temperature.

-If you look carefully at the pool surface you may notice a slight ripple because when the reactor is producing power natural circulation causes liquid sodium to rise in the center of the pool and to sink near the pool walls.
+Close examination of the primary sodium pool surface reveals a slight ripple because, when the reactor is producing power, natural circulation causes liquid sodium to rise in the center of the pool and to sink near the pool walls.

-If you turn out the lights you may be able to sense a faint near infrared glow, because the surfaces of the pool and the pool enclosure's inside walls operate at 460 degrees C, which is cooler than red hot.
+If the overhead lighting is extinguished one may sense a faint near infrared glow, because normally the surfaces of the pool and the pool enclosure's inside wall operate at about 460 degrees C.

-There are many (112) horizontal radial pipes which cross over the pool deck and then dip down into the pool.
-These pipes contain secondary sodium which conveys heat captured in immersed heat exchange bundles to sodium-salt heat exchangers located outside the reactor space, in heat exchange galleries located around the upper perimeter of the reactor building.
+There are 96 horizontal radial pipes which cross over the pool deck and then dip down into the pool.
+These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by immersed intermediate heat exchange bundles to NaK-salt heat exchangers located outside the reactor space, in heat exchange galleries located around the upper perimeter of the nuclear building.

-Other pipes containing hot molten nitrate salt convey heat from the sodium-salt heat exchangers to electricity generation equipment in the other buildings.
+Other pipes containing hot molten nitrate salt convey heat from the NaK-salt heat exchangers to electricity generation equipment in nearby turbogenerator halls.
 That equipment converts about 30% of the transported heat into electricity and rejects the balance to district heating pipes.
-Note that the heat transport pipes are mounted so that they can thermally expand or contract without causing significant material stress.
+Note that the nitrate salt pipes are mounted so that they can thermally expand or contract without causing significant material stress.

-You may be impressed with how quiet the facility is.
-In most industrial installations there is a lot of noise.
-However, in the central FNR building there are few mechanical moving parts.
-Within the central building liquids move either by natural circulation, by smooth electromagnetic pumping or by external differential gas pressure.
+The reactor space is very quiet.
+In most industrial installations there is a lot of background noise.
+However, in the FNR crntral nuclear building there are few mechanical moving parts.
+Within this building liquids move by natural circulation, by smooth electromagnetic pumping or by differential gas pressure.

-If you listen carefully you will likely hear fan or blower noise from the ventilation system.
-The sodium pool and the radial pipes are hot.
-In spite of good thermal insulation part of that heat leaks through the enclosure walls, so to keep the human occupied perimeter spaces comfortable forced air ventilation is used.
+If you listen carefully you may hear fan or blower noise from the ventilation system.
+The sodium pool and the various radial pipes are hot.
+In spite of good thermal insulation part of that heat leaks through the enclosure walls, so to keep the human occupied perimeter spaces comfortable forced air ventilation with closed circuit cooling is used.

-The faster that the secondary heat transport fluid circulates the faster heat is extracted from the primary sodium pool and hence the more electric power that can be generated.
+In principle the faster that the pumped NaK removes heat from the primary sodium the more electric power can be generated.

-The power capacity of the NPP is 300 MWe electrical, 700 MWt low grade thermal or 1000 MWt high grade thermal.
-In practical application during the summer most of the low grade heat rejected by electricity generation is discarded.
+The design maximum power capacity of the NPP is 300 MWe electrical, 700 MWt low grade thermal or 1000 MWt high grade thermal.
+In practical application during the summer most of the low grade heat rejected by electricity generation is discarded by cooling towers.
 However, in the winter up to 700 MWt of low grade heat are available for comfort heating.
-Generally this low grade heat is used as a heat source for high COP terminal heat pumps.
+Generally this low grade heat should be used as a heat source for high COP terminal heat pumps.

 Note that the FNR primary sodium discharge temperature is fixed at 460 degees C and the FNR thermal power output increases with increasing FNR NaK temperature.
 A three way valve is used to convert the fixed temperature variable flow rate output from an intermediate heat exchange bundle into a variable temperature constant flow rate input for the heat transport system.
-The heat transport system prevents the primary sodium pool bottom temperature falling below 410 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which protects the fuel from center line melting and protects the fuel tubes from excessive heat flux.
+The heat transport system prevents the primary sodium pool bottom temperature falling below 410 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which prevents fuel center line melting and protects the fuel tubes from excessive heat flux.

 A FNR has the virtue of rugged simplicity.
-However, a lot of work goes into designing the system to safely tolerate both equipment failures and extreme events such as earthquakes, tsunamis, hurricanes, airplane impacts and terrorist attacks.
+However, a lot of work has gone into designing the system to safely tolerate both peripheral equipment failures and extreme events such as earthquakes, tsunamis, hurricanes, airplane impacts and terrorist attacks.

-Changes in thermal load cause thermal expansion and contraction of the feed pipes and heat exchange bundles which cause long term wear.
+Changes in thermal load cause thermal expansion and contraction of the NaK pipes, nitrate salt pipes and heat exchange bundles which cause long term wear.
 Internal pipe scouring causes further long term wear, eventually leading to equipment repair or replacement.
 Any suspended particulates in the heat transport fluids will aggravate long term scouring of the insides of pipes, fittings and heat exchange bundles.
-Hence, in spite of the apparent equipment simplicity, there are important long term maintenance considerations.
+Hence, in spite of the apparent equipment simplicity, there are important long term maintenance considerations related to fluid cleanliness.